 - Reinforce the Essential SAFe practices

-- Work with Release Train and Solution Train Engineers and system stakeholders to help ensure alignment and effective execution of Strategic Themes
+- Work with Release Train Engineers (RTEs), Solution Train Engineers (STEs) and system stakeholders to help ensure alignment and effective execution of Strategic Themes.

-- Provide freedom and safety so individuals and teams are free to innovate, experiment, and even fail on occasion
+- Provide freedom and safety so that individuals and teams feel free to innovate, experiment, and even fail on occasion.

-- Understand, teach, or sponsor technical skills development in support of high-quality code, components, systems, and Solutions
+- Understand, teach, or sponsor technical skills development to support high-quality code, components, systems, and Solutions.

 Learn More Manifesto for Agile Software Development. http://agilemanifesto.org/.
 Reinertsen, Donald.
 The Principles of Product Development Flow: Second Generation Lean Product Development.
 Celeritas Publishing, 2009.
 Rother, Mike.
 Toyota Kata: Managing People for Improvement, Adaptiveness, and Superior Results.
 McGraw-Hill, 2009.
 Liker, Jeffrey and Gary L. Convis.
 The Toyota Way to Lean Leadership: Achieving and Sustaining Excellence Through Leadership Development.
 McGraw-Hill, 2011.